M404ttis/angular-star-wars/README.md

 Using the Star wars API with the 6 Movies being accordingly higlighted, if one of the params applies after hitting the Search Button.

 # Implementation
-- [ ] fetch from form with search param
+- [x] fetch from form with search param
-- [ ] CSS/JS to mark films where search applies
-- [ ] logic to implement the rendering logic after fetch i.e. the matching
 - [x] Component for form
 - [x] Comp for Cards
 - [x] Comp for Grit, displaying cards
 - [x] fetches to the SWAPI
 - [x] types for vehicles, people, starships and films
+- [ ] CSS/JS to mark films where search applies
+- [ ] match the query results with films
+    + every film has an episode_id
+    + vehicles, characters, starships ALL (yay) come with a results.films[url, url,..]
+    + the urls end with "../{episode_id}/"
+    + we could pattern-match the episode_id's with Array.filter
+    + the matching film gets a css class added, that marks it as starring the search query

 # Problems and Solutions:
 - getting bootstrap run / importing BS in styles.css